Winter Skin Care

 the extremely dry, flaking and itchy spots an OTC hydrocortisone cream

-can provide both relief from the itching and diminish the dry, flaking
+can also provide relief from both the itching while diminishing dry,

 symptoms.